 Tell your doctor about all the medicines you have used within the past 14 days, especially:

 Also tell the doctor if you have recently received drugs or treatments that can weaken the immune system, including:

 medicines to treat or prevent organ transplant rejection.

-If you are using any of these medications, you may not be able to receive cholera vaccine, or may need to wait until the other treatments are finished.
+If you are using any of these medications, you may not be able to receive Vaxchora, or may need to wait until the other treatments are finished.

 This list is not complete.
 Other drugs may interact with cholera vaccine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.